anyaevostinar/anyaevostinar.github.io/classes/201-f20/hw3.md

 You're welcome to either complete this homework with input from one or more members of your collaborative learning group or to complete it on your own.
 You and the other members of your collaborative learning group should each write your own code, even if you're helping one another, but you may share your screens/use multiplayer mode to look at one another's code, make suggestions, and compare ideas.
 Take a look at the Collaboration Policies document on Moodle if you have any questions about what's permitted.

 # Setup and Requirements
+Go to our Course on Repl.it and open the project HW3.
+Make sure that the repl is private.

 You should first create a Collaborations.txt document and update it with any sources (webpage or people) that you get help from.

 The code that you write for this assignment will build on top of the List ADT and one of the implementations of List that we've seen in class.
 The code will also use a library for producing graphs called [JFreeChart](https://github.com/jfree/jfreechart), one additional class that Professor Anna Rafferty wrote to make it easy for you to interact with the graphing library, and a dataset containing information about countries, created using data from the World Bank: